cytan17726/UAQ_Fact/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 license.

+## Citation
+To add.